Coldestadam/llm_project/README.md

 ## Who is this for?
 I hope this will be used by **RECRUITERS** or potential future **EMPLOYERS** as the proof needed to show my depth as a potential candidate in terms of my engineering ability and ability to quickly learn new technological advancements.

 However, I hope it will also be used by friends or perhaps potential new friends who are interested in learning more about me.
 This is not a replacement for me as a person, but I hope it will encourage others to get to know more on a deeper level.
 Whether you are a recruiter or a person in my life, I am much more than what I can include in this application.
 Just like everyone, I am a person with deep convictions and desires, and I hope that this application will not replace me but enhance others to know me better.
-And there will always be information that is not included here as only more information will be given through true relationships in time
+And there will always be information that is not included here as only more information will be given through true relationships in time :smile:

 ## Quick Techincal Background of the App
 ![RAG Workflow Img](info/rag_workflow_diagram.png)